ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-02-01-step-1-mentoring-roadmap.md

 Once you have a good idea of your destination in the form of outcomes and goals, it’s time to start filling in practical details.

-* **Participants:** Think about the information needs of the youth communities who will participate in the program.
+* **Youth:** Think about the information needs of the youth communities who will participate in the program.
 Are there non-native speakers of English?
 Homeschoolers?
 Immigrant and refugee communities?
 Could they benefit from additional support outside of the mentoring program?
 * **Mentors:** What specific knowledge, skills, and competencies will your mentors need to have?
 Do you have access to mentors outside the library?
 Are you specifically interested in certain occupations, demographics, or backgrounds (e.g. mentors with similar backgrounds as the youth)?
 * **Program elements:** What will the format of the program be -- one-on-one meetings or group mentoring in a workshop setting?
 Will it be in-person, virtual, or a hybrid format?
 What organizations or community members will you be partnering with?